 The same goes for tour guiding.

-It’s the tour guide’s responsibility to entertain guests, interpret the sights, and facilitate the activities — all at the same time.
+It’s a tour guide job responsibility to entertain guests, interpret the sights, and facilitate the activities — all at the same time.
 With so many details that come into play, the bulk of making sure everything goes swimmingly happens at the very start.

 So, to avoid guests saying, “the Eiffel Tower saved it for us,” here’s what tour guides should do before the tour: